Figure eight (angling)

 The figure eight is a technique used by anglers to fish specifically for the muskellunge.
 It has been developed due to the nature of the fish's hunting style.
 Essentially, the figure eight is a final enticement performed by the angler just before lifting the lure out of the water for another cast.
 To help visualize the concept, think of a roller coaster.
 As the lure is moved from side to side, it also moves up and down.

-The figure eight is named after the pattern in which the angler pulls the lure through the water next to the boat as an attempt to get a following fish to bite.
+The figure eight is named after the pattern in which the angler pulls the lure through the water next to the boat in an attempt to get a following fish to bite.
 The muskellunge is known for “following” a lure up to the boat rather than immediately striking it.
 Anglers use different tactics to influence a following muskellunge into biting the bait, such as the figure eight.
 The figure eight has become a general term used for all boat-side tactics used to catch a following fish.
 Other boat-side tactics used are "circles", "squares" (L-turns), and "dead sticking".